Nonlinear diffusion in relativistic kinetic theory: Nonlinear kinetic diffusion in Newtonian mechanics

 \begin{remark}\textnormal{ In~\cite{KL} the authors arrive to the same equation~\eqref{genFPshTEMP} by a different, more fundamental, argument.
 Specifically, they start from a spatially homogeneous system of $N$ identical particles in a periodic box and with random velocities ${\bm V}=({\bm v_1},{\bm v_2},\dots, {\bm v_N})$ taking value on the manifold $\mathbb{M}$ of constant energy and momentum.
 The probability density $F^{(N)}({\bm V}, t)$ of the particle system is assumed to satisfy the heat equation on $\mathbb{M}$ and~\eqref{genFPshTEMP} is derived in the limit $N\to\infty$. } \end{remark} The time-independent solution of~\eqref{genFPshTEMP} is given by the non-central Maxwellian

 where

 is the central Maxwellian density.
 It is well-known that the solutions of~\eqref{genFPshTEMP} converge exponentially fast to the equilibrium~\eqref{noncentralmax}; see e.g.~\cite{AMU} for a proof of this property using the entropy method.
-It is an interesting open question whether exponential convergence to equilibrium, or even just local stability of the Maxwellian distribution, holds for the nonlinear kinetic diffusion equation~\eqref{genFP}.
+It is an interesting open question whether exponential convergence to equilibrium holds for the nonlinear kinetic diffusion equation~\eqref{genFP}.
+The local asymptotic stability of the Maxwellian distribution~\eqref{maxwell} in the spatially inhomogeneous case has been proved in~\cite{LY}.